 What are cookies

-Cookies are tiny files that are downloaded to your computer, to improve your experience on our website.
-Using cookies is a common practice with almost all professional websites, including our website.
+Cookies are tiny files that are downloaded to your computer to improve your experience on our website.
+Using cookies is common practice with almost all professional websites, including our website.

 What kind of cookies does Worldwide IQ Test use?